Procedures

 Lower Blepharoplasty

-Dr. Maas primarily uses the transconjunctival technique for his lower blepharoplasty procedures, which involves the creation of an incision inside the lid, so there is no visible scarring afterward.
-With advances in this method, Dr. Maas finds little reason ever to require an external incision when performing this operation.
-During the procedure, Dr. Maas will selectively remove small fat pockets in the lid to create a smoother line beneath the eye.
-He almost never excises skin from the lower lid – if tightening is needed, he can often achieve optimal results using a skin resurfacing procedure rather than surgical excision to create a smoother appearance without additional incisions required.
+Dr. Maas primarily uses the transconjunctival technique for his lower blepharoplasty procedures, which involves the creation of an incision inside the lid so there is no visible scarring afterward.
+With advances in this method, Dr. Maas finds little reason to require an external incision when performing this operation.
+Dr. Maas selectively removes small fat pockets in the lid during the procedure to create a smoother line beneath the eye.
+He rarely excises skin from the lower lid.
+If tightening is necessary, he can often achieve optimal results using a skin resurfacing procedure rather than surgical excision to create a smoother appearance without additional incisions.

 Blepharoplasty procedures can usually be completed in about one hour.
 After surgery, you will be monitored by our staff for a couple of hours before you are released to recover in the comfort of your own home.